ibm-cloud-docs/containers/cs_cluster_plan_network.md

 **External communication to apps that run on worker nodes**

-After you test your app, you can expose it to the internet by creating a public network load balancer (NLB) or Ingress application load balancer (ALB) service.
-You can improve the security of your cluster and control public traffic to NLBs or ALBs by creating access control lists (ACLs).
+After you test your app, you can expose it to the internet by creating a public Kubernetes `LoadBalancer` service or using the default public Ingress application load balancers (ALBs).
+The VPC load balancer that is automatically created in your VPC outside of your cluster when you use one of these services routes traffic to your app.
+You can improve the security of your cluster and control public network traffic to your apps by creating access control lists (ACLs).
 ACLs consist of rules that define which inbound traffic is permitted for the VPC subnets that your worker nodes are connected to.
-You might need to allow access to the private IP addresses of the services that you want to use in these rules.

 Ready to get started with a cluster for this scenario?
 After you plan your [high availability](/docs/containers?topic=containers-ha_clusters) and [worker node](/docs/containers?topic=containers-planning_worker_nodes) setups, see [Creating VPC on Classic clusters](/docs/containers?topic=containers-clusters).